 What I didn't get was why you'd want to do that.
 The prospect of saving receipts from my 50s so I could withdraw money from my HSA tax-free in my 80s seemed like a lot of trouble and full of documentation nightmares.
 It seemed like I would want to use HSA funds to pay bills when they came due, not with years or decades separating bills from withdrawals.

-Dahle explains that this method is simply a potential tax break (he calls this tax-free withdrawal a “loophole”) that a high earner might want to pursue to keep taxes down in retirement.
+Dahle explains that this method is simply a potential tax break (he calls this tax-free withdrawal a “loophole”) that a high earner could pursue to keep taxes down in retirement.
 This approach isn't necessarily the best one or ideal for every HSA saver but simply an option that could suit some readers.

 Another topic that Dahle covers deftly is that of estate planning.
 He dives into net worth thresholds relevant to planning and suggests looking at both federal and state laws in regard to estate taxes.
 I had often wondered if high-net-worth individuals under federal limits ($5.49 million in 2017 according to Forbes) might plan differently from those who had much more, and the answer seems to be “yes.”

 The White Coat Investor contains excellent content on personal finance and smart evaluations of major choices that physicians will likely need to make.
-Resident physicians should consider reading this book before they start making high incomes so they can learn to build and preserve wealth.
+Physicians and aspiring physicians will benefit greatly from reading this book to learn how to build and preserve wealth.

 Have you read The White Coat Investor?
-What did you think?
+How did this book help you?